top of page

 The Manila Cathedral, also known as the Cathedral-Basilica of the Immaculate Conception, is a historic and significant minor basilica located within the ancient walled city of Intramuros in Manila, Philippines.
 It has been the site of significant religious events, including papal visits, canonizations, and large-scale liturgical celebrations.

-Our Fort Santiago experience rating
+Our Fort Santiago Experience Rating

 We did not have many expectations for Fort Santiago.
 We knew it was old, and we knew there was a dungeon.
 But that was about as far as that went.
 When we got here, with it still raining lightly, we originally saw the large open grassy area and thought that was all of it, aside from the famous stone gate and moat at the far end.